Search for your location and set as default to quickly access your Care Center's information and homepage.

 According to the CDC, “There will be a limited supply of COVID-19 vaccines at start, but supply will continually increase in the weeks and months that follow.
 The goal is for everyone to be able to easily get a COVID-19 vaccination as soon as large quantities are available.”

+We strongly encourage all Conviva patients to receive the COVID-19 vaccine when available.
 We are working closely with health and state officials to secure vaccines for our patients.
 Due to the limited supply, we will likely get vaccines in batches and will schedule appointments based on the number of vaccines received in each shipment.
-We will dispense the vaccine in accordance with CDC recommendations.
+We will schedule vaccination appointments in accordance with federal and state prioritization guidelines.
 In the meantime, we are working on a distribution plan and will inform you when the vaccine becomes available.
-It is important to continue to protect yourself before and after being vaccinated.
+Remember, it is important to continue to protect yourself before and after being vaccinated by following CDC guidelines.
 You should cover your mouth and nose with a mask when around others, avoid close contact with people who are sick, stay 6 feet away from others, avoid crowds, and wash your hands often.

 According to the CDC, “The U.S. vaccine safety system ensures that all vaccines are as safe as possible.
 Learn how federal partners are working together to ensure the safety of COVID-19 vaccines.”